List of wind farms in Romania: Under development

 The forthcoming 600 MW wind project, Dunarea East and West, situated in southeastern Romania, is scheduled to commence operations in 2026.
 This project's significant scale is compared with the nearby Fântânele-Cogealac wind power plant, currently the largest onshore wind facility in Europe, with a capacity of 600 MW.

 Romania is expected to establish its first wind farms in the Black Sea by 2027-2028, following a public consultation by the Ministry of Energy on a draft law for offshore wind energy.
 The plan includes auctioning 3 GW of offshore wind under a contract-for-difference scheme.

+BIG MEGA Renewable Energy, a joint venture between Israeli publicly listed companies BIG Shopping Centers and MEGA OR Holdings, secured project financing in 2024 and 2026 for 102 MW wind farms in Urleasca and Vacareni, Romania, totaling over.

 Largest projects

 These are the most important wind farm projects in Romania (larger than 10 MW):